 “I realised that governments could play a crucial role in connecting people and building local social capital through economic initiatives.
 It is about using local resources in a more efficient way and connecting them to the real needs of people.
 I found this to be a key strategy for addressing the socio-economic root causes of conflict in Aceh.”

 Upon his return to Aceh, Said put his newly obtained knowledge to practice.
 He began by asking one crucial question: ‘what needs to change?’.
 Said then conducted an Attitude-Behaviour-Context (ABC) analysis to identify key stakeholders, their behaviour and their context.
 His evaluations led to the development of the Moringa Project.
 Through the project, young people were turned into entrepreneurs.
 Said aimed to improve the livelihoods of Aceh’s upcoming generation, to decrease their criminality and reduce their drug use.
 So far, it has helped a hundred young students, ex-combatants, and community members by successfully securing and cultivating a hectare of moringa to produce tea and medicine.
-Due to its success, Said and his team are already looking to expanding their efforts by securing ten hectares of land and building lasting partnerships with the private sector.
+Due to its success, Said and his team are already looking to expand their efforts by securing ten hectares of land and building lasting partnerships with the private sector.

 “We can achieve a peaceful Aceh if civil society, government and academia come together to ensure economic opportunities and job security for all, particularly for youth.”